Check out the Multicultural Holidays calendar to learn more about multicultural holidays and observances each month.

 ![]() |

-This site is the main hub for UC Davis student health and counseling services.
+UC Davis Student Health & Counseling Services (SHCS) | This site is the main hub for UC Davis student health and counseling services.
 Students are provided information surrounding: medical care, counseling, wellness, urgent Care, insurance coverage and other resources and services available to them.
-You can also directly link to the Counseling Services site.
+Directly link to the SHCS Pharmacy. |

 ![]() |